Samin47/Dataset-Filtering-Application/README.md

 ## Usage
 Once the application is running, you can use the following steps to filter the dataset:

--Enter the birth year and/or birth month in the respective input fields.
+- Enter the birth year and/or birth month in the respective input fields.
--Click on the "Filter" button to apply the filter.
+- Click on the "Filter" button to apply the filter.
--The filtered dataset will be displayed below the filter form with pagination.
+- The filtered dataset will be displayed below the filter form with pagination.
--You can navigate through the pages of the dataset using the pagination links.
+- You can navigate through the pages of the dataset using the pagination links.